KennyRotella/hw2/README.md

--small report to explain the sensors choice (why you used a specific sensor in robot localization, and how you setup the config matrix, why some true and some false) we used imu from the Pixhawk, the first two rows are false since it is a gyroscope, we set the yaw angular velocity and since it is a skid steering robot we set only the x acceleration (not y accel) to true (in this scenario the robot does not drift too much).
+-small report to explain the sensors choice (why you used a specific sensor in robot localization, and how you setup the config matrix, why some true and some false) we used imu from the Pixhawk, the first row is false since it is a accel/gyro, we set the yaw angular velocity and since it is a skid steering robot we set only the x acceleration (not y accel) to true (in this scenario the robot does not drift too much).
 We used also the scout odom, we initially set the x and yaw velocities and got a good result, we then used directly the x,y positions and yaw orientation from scout/odom and the covariance got better.

 -info you think are important/interesting we tried to use also the imu from the camera, in the src there is a node for republish it, we did not notice any improvement.